 2006-07: Larsen joined Frolunda where he played in three different tiers.
 His first was with the J18 Allsvenskan, where he appeared in 2 games, picking up a goal and an assist, along with 3 points in 4 playoff games.
 He played 37 games with the J20 in the SuperElit, scoring 5 goals and adding 15 helpers.
 In post season action with J20 he picked up 1 assist in 8 contests.
 Larsen also made his Elisterien debut, going pointless in 5 games.
 Larsen once again suited up for Denmark’s U20 team, picking up 2 assists in 5 games.

 2007-08: In his second year with Frolunda, Larsen played in two tiers.
 His first stint was with the J20 club, where he amassed 5 points in 8 games, and 4 points in 7 playoff games.
 He spent the majority of his time with Frolunda playing in the Elisterien.
 He found little success, going pointless in 16 games.
 Larsen was eventually loaned to Boras to play with Allsvenskan team, where he scored 5 goals and added 5 assists in 24 games.
 He represented Denmark once again as a member of the U20 team, scoring 1 goal and adding 1 assist in 6 games.
+Larsen was chosen in the fifth round, 149th overall, of the 2008 NHL Draft by the Dallas Stars.

 2008-09: Larsen returned to Frolunda, where playing in the Elisterien he notched 2 goals and 15 assists in 53 games.
 He added 3 points in 11 playoff games.
 He played just 1 game for the J20 team, where he scored 1 goal.
 Larsen got the chance to represent Denmark in not only the U20 tournament, but also as a member of the Men’s team.
 He went pointless through 6 games, but added 4 assists in 5 games in his final stint with the U20 Team.